-This plant is a herbaceous, evergreen, mildly toxic flowering plant that is native to Africa and Asia. people mostly use it as an ornamental plant. it thrives well in small pots.
-This is because in a small space, its rhizomes are crowded and this enables it to grow faster. it's well known for its capacity to purify the air by converting harmful substances into harmless ones.
+Sansevieria are a herbaceous, evergreen, mildly toxic flowering plant that is native to Africa and Asia. people mostly use it as an ornamental plant.
+They thrive well in small pots.
+This is because in a small space, its rhizomes are crowded and this enables it to grow faster.
+It's well known for its capacity to purify the air by converting harmful substances into harmless ones.

-This is the smaller variety and is far more uncommon.
-It features a deeper green leaf with far fewer markings than other varieties, making for a more subtle option when potted.
+This thinner variety of Mother-in-law's Tongue is far more uncommon than most.
+It features a thinner and deeper green leaf with far fewer markings than other varieties, making for a more subtle option when potted.
+This variety is shorter than the Futura Robusta, but taller than the Hahnii.